melbuddhi/shreyas.github.io/README.md

 The code is very basic right now as you can see in 'docs/index.html'.
 As and when I start building elements into it, they will be pointed out on this 'README.md' file.
 Please keep in mind, I don't explain the code - but only (what I believe are) the design elements.

+Note: Visually, these elements are not updated in real-time here.
+The site looks different, I know.

 Elements of 'shreyas.site'
 --------------------------